 Welcome to Cornell Law School.
-While we are one of the oldest law schools in the country, we have technologically sophisticated classrooms, wireless access, and have fully integrated technology into the law curriculum.
+While we are one of the oldest law schools in the country, our classrooms are equipped with the most sophisticated technology available, and technology has been fully integrated into our law school curriculum.

 Law School Requirement: